Weighted Sum Rate Enhancement by Using Dual-Side IOS-Assisted Full-Duplex for Multi-User MIMO Systems: Introduction

 To this end, some SI cancellation (SIC) schemes are being developed to circumvent this problem, which typically is categorized as: passive, analogue and digital cancellation.
 By increasing the transmit-receive antenna distance, the passive SIC can mitigate the SI because of the propagation loss, which is suitable for large-size equipment with few-antenna systems \cite{Applications}.
-Secondly, the analogue SIC mainly focuses on exploring the diversity bestowed by antennas, such as designing the beamforming for multi-antenna systems \cite{Duplexing,BeamBased}.
-Thirdly, some digital SIC protocols, such as Zigzag, were utilized to suppress SI, however, the ability is limited \cite{Jigsaw}.
-It is essential to mention that traditional RF SIC schemes depend on the frequency due to analogue SIC circuits, rendering the best results at the centre frequency \cite{R1}, however other results apart from the centre frequency are not promising.
-Such features in traditional SIC schemes bring severe bandwidth challenges and constraints for FD networks, which might not succeed to facilitate the operation in high-frequency bands such as millimetre waves.
-Also, the problems such as implementation and significant loss of RF SIC circuits are hurdles, moreover, the authors showed that the operational bandwidth is restricted by hardware \cite{wideband}.
-Besides, some specific requirements in wireless communications such as the size, weight, and power (SWaP) limitations still bring challenges for FD transmission, e.g. not enough RF units within limited-size equipment\cite{Non_Terrestrial}.
-In all, developing effective SIC schemes are critical challenges for FD wireless communications to achieve ideal data rates.
+Secondly, the analogue SIC mainly focuses on exploring the diversity bestowed by antennas, such as designing the beamforming for wireless communication systems \cite{10065530,BeamBased}.
+Thirdly, some digital SIC protocols, such as Zigzag, were utilized to suppress SI, however, the ability to cancel SI is limited due to their nonlinear SI components \cite{10258345}.
+It is essential to mention that traditional radio frequency (RF) SIC schemes depend on the frequency due to analogue SIC circuits, rendering the best results at the centre frequency \cite{R1}, however other results apart from the centre frequency are not promising.
+Such features in traditional SIC schemes bring severe bandwidth challenges and constraints for FD networks, which might not succeed in facilitating the operation in high-frequency bands such as millimetre waves.
+The implementation and significant loss of RF SIC circuits are challenges for FD communication, and the authors showed that the operational bandwidth was restricted by hardware \cite{wideband}.
+Besides, some specific requirements in wireless communications such as the size, weight, and power (SWaP) limitations still bring challenges for conventional FD transmission, e.g. not enough RF units within limited-size equipment \cite{Non_Terrestrial} and power consumption for the SIC modules.
+Overall, developing effective SIC schemes is a critical challenge for FD wireless communications to achieve ideal data rates.